kiranmogal/To-Do-list/README.md

 # To-Do-list
-This is an online To-Do list interface where you can add your scheduled tasks for a particular day.
+This To-Do list interface is designed to provide users with an online platform for managing their scheduled tasks for a specific day.
+I have used HTML for structuring the content on my To-Do-list interface,
+            CSS for a good appearance and
+            Javascript for handling the interactivity within the UI and the user.